-If a parent disagrees with the IEP or 504 Team's decision on the manifestation determination or with a decision regarding placement, the parent has a right to request an expedited due process hearing from the Bureau of

-Special Education Appeals.
-If the parent chooses to appeal, the student remains in the disciplinary placement, if any, until the hearing officer makes a determination or the time period for the disciplinary action comes to an end, whichever comes first, unless the parent and the school agree otherwise.
-The parent will provide Match with a copy of the due process complaint and forward a copy to the Department of Elementary and Secondary Education.
-Match will inform the parent of any free or low-cost legal services available in the area.
+If a parent disagrees with the IEP or 504 Team's decision on the manifestation determination or with a decision regarding placement, the parent has a right to request an expedited due process hearing from the Bureau of Special Education Appeals.
+If the parent chooses to appeal, the student remains in the disciplinary placement, if any, until the hearing officer orders otherwise or the time period for the disciplinary action comes to an end, whichever comes first, unless the parent and the school agree otherwise.